-One of the top needed positions is working as an HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to receive.
+One of the number one needed positions is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to make.

 - Air conditioners